Toy trends may come and go, but there are some childhood obsessions that stand the test of time. Take dinosaurs, for instance …

 They’re learning about earth, life and the natural world

-“Dinosaurs put our place in the world into perspective,” palaeontologist Matt Bonnan says on his blog and golly gosh he’s blinking spot on.
+“Dinosaurs put our place in the world into perspective,” explains palaeontologist Matt Bonnan on his blog and he’s spot on.

 These incredible and fascinating creatures teach children more about how species come to be – and disappear – and how they adapt and survive in the interim.